Ezoorp/Pico_Executions/README.md

 # GNU Debugging Setup
 Debugging can be done with print statements, but at some point being able to break and see registers or run through operations helps a lot.
 However, such a tool is quite difficult to setup due to the complexity of the system required to debug.
+If you use any of the tools below for other chips / debugging, you can reuse a lot of the code and setup, but you can always link the specific OpenOCD or GDB build using the debug configurations.

 We will use GDB (GNU DeBugger) as it is a fairly common debugger for GNU based systems and we already downloaded it with the GCC downloads earlier.
 However we need a port on our computer to read data from the JTAG port on the Raspberry Pi.
 So let's get OpenOCD (On Chip Debugger) to do that.